Synesso/scala-stellar-sdk/README.md

 * No builder patterns, just case classes
 * Explicit type hierarchies instead of meaningful primitives
 * Test coverage: Generative testing using scalacheck with the goal of 100% coverage
-* Perform network operations on the terminal through the scala console
+* Perform network operations on the terminal through the scala REPL

 ## Installation